hughdbrown/just-enough/git.md

 If you are done with a branch and want to bring all the changes made on it into another branch, then we need to use a git _merge_.
-This has the possibility of introducing _merge conflicts_, which occur when both branches involved in the merge have altered the same parts of the file.
+This has the possibility of introducing _merge conflicts_, which occur when both branches involved in the merge have altered the same parts of the same file.
 To resolve these, you'll have to go through the files git tells you have conflicts, and choose which lines from the appropriate branch you want to keep.